marijnh/Postmodern/README.md

     (doquery (:select 'x 'y :from 'some-imaginary-table) (x y) (format t "On this row, x = ~A and y = ~A.~%" x y))

+You can work directly with the database or you can use a database-access-class (aka dao).
 This is what a database-access class looks like: